rouxers/book/src/fb.md

     ('#inf9');
 </script>

-`L' B2` builds the bottom line of FB and orients the blue-red edge.
+`L' B2` builds the bottom line of FB and solves the blue-red edge.

 Starting with `B'` leverages the `B2` to also insert the back edge, for a `line + line` block.
 </div>